MW-autocat-script/MW-autocat-script/README.md

 MW-autocat-script
 =================

-This is a bash script wrapper for Pywikipediabot that automatically adds new pages to a specified category based on its title.
+This is a bash script wrapper for Pywikibot that automatically adds new pages to a specified category based on its title.

 Installation
 ================

 The script directory can be placed anywhere.
-You will need to edit PYWIKIPEDIADIR in newpagescat.sh to point to the location of Pywikipediabot if you do not have it installed in the root of the Pywikipediabot directory.
+You will need to edit PYWIKIPEDIADIR in newpagescat.sh to point to the location of Pywikibot if you do not have it installed in the root of the Pywikibot directory.

 Detailed Description
 ====================